Closed-Form Diffusion Models: Proofs

 Define the barycenters and variances of these tuples as follows:

-We will show that up to a constant factor, the smoothed score \eqref{eq:smoothed-score-defn} is itself the score of a mixture of $N^M$ Gaussians.
+We will show that up to a constant factor, the smoothed score \Eqref{eq:smoothed-score-defn} is itself the score of a mixture of $N^M$ Gaussians.
 Rewriting the smoothed score in gradient form, we have:

 This shows that up to a constant factor $\frac{1}{M}$, the smoothed score $s_{\sigma,t}(z)$ is the score of a large mixture of Gaussians $q_t(z) = \sum_{k=1}^{N^M} w_k(t) \exp \left(-\frac{M \left(\|z - t\Bar{c}_k \|^2 \right)}{2(1-t)^2}\right)$.
-The mean of each Gaussian is the barycenter $t\Bar{c}_k$ of some $M$-tuple $t\tilde{C}_k$ of training points $tx_{i(k,m)}$, and its common covariance matrix is $\frac{(1-t)^2}{M}I$.
-The time-dependent mixture weights $w_k(t) \propto \exp\left(- \frac{M (\textrm{Var}(t\tilde{C}_k) + \sigma t \Bar{u}_k)}{2(1-t)^2} \right)$ are decreasing in the variance of the $M$-tuples $t\tilde{C}_k$ but are subject to the presence of noise terms $\sigma t \Bar{u}_k = \frac{\sigma t}{M} \sum_m u_{i(k,m)}$.
+The mean of each Gaussian is the barycenter $t\Bar{c}_k$ of some $M$-tuple $tC_k$ of training points $tx_{i(k,m)}$, and its common covariance matrix is $\frac{(1-t)^2}{M}I$.
+The time-dependent mixture weights $w_k(t) \propto \exp\left(- \frac{M (\textrm{Var}(tC_k) + \sigma t \Bar{u}_k)}{2(1-t)^2} \right)$ are decreasing in the variance of the $M$-tuples $tC_k$ but are subject to the presence of noise terms $\sigma t \Bar{u}_k = \frac{\sigma t}{M} \sum_m u_{i(k,m)}$.

 Finally, by expanding the gradient in $(\ast)$, we straightforwardly obtain: